 Photon Cloud provides you with global connectivity to allow low latency gaming all around the world.

 The initial connection of clients goes to a Photon Name Server, which provides the list of available regions.
-Typically, clients connect with "Best Region" selection enabled, which will detect the region with the lowest ping and connect to it (see below).

 Each region is completely separate from the others and consists of a Master Server (for matchmaking) and Game Servers (hosting rooms).

 The full list of available regions is below.
 In the Dashboard, you can define which regions should be available for the clients.

 Photon Cloud has servers in several regions, distributed across multiple hosting centers over the world.

 Each Photon Cloud region is identified by a "region token".